 - Preheat the oven to 375F.

-- Heat the oil in a pan over medium high heat.
-When hot, add the garlic, red pepper flakes and onion.
-Saute until translucent, about 8 minutes and season with salt and pepper.
+- Heat the oil in a pan over medium-high heat.
+When hot, add the garlic, red pepper flakes, and onion.
+Saute until translucent, about 8 minutes, and season with salt and pepper.
 Reserve the pan.

-- In a large bowl combine the meat, egg, herbs, Parmesan, bread, milk, salt and pepper.
-Use your hands to gently, but thoroughly, combine it all together.
+- In a large bowl, combine the meat, egg, herbs, Parmesan, bread, milk, salt, and pepper.
+Use your hands to gently but thoroughly combine it all together.
 It should be very moist.
 If not, add just a tiny bit more milk.
 Return your pan to the stove and place a small piece of the meat mixture in the pan to cook through.
 Taste and adjust the meat seasoning, as needed.

 - Roll pieces of the meat into balls, just slightly larger than the size of a golf ball.
 Space them out on a baking sheet.
 If it’s lined with parchment paper, all the better.
 You’ll need at least two sheets.
 Place the sheets in the oven and bake for about 10 minutes.
 Let the pans cool, then place in the freezer until frozen through.
-You could place them on a large plate or platter, if that works better for you.
-When frozen, transfer the meatballs to freezer bags, seal, and use within 3 months for best quality.
+You could place them on a large plate or platter if that works better for you.
+When frozen, transfer the meatballs to freezer bags, seal, and use them within 3 months for best quality.
 When ready to use, ensure that the meatballs are heated well and cooked through.